mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

 }

 ```
+### 💡 Summary - Appendix
+- If we've already handled a certain event + state combination, then we just store the output _command_ in memory.
+- By doing this, we don't need to re-calculate the command every time.

+## Another Dynamic Programming Example:
+- Assuming you can travel in only the right and down direction: count the number of possible ways to reach from one corder of a grid to another.
+Assume our example grid is 3 x 3
+    - Our commands are only
+        - move right
+        - move down
+    - Our events are:
+        - arrived at grid (1,0), (1,1) . . .
+(3,3)
+    - Our terminating states are:
+        - arrived at (3,0)
+        - arrived at (0,3)
+        - arrived at (3,3)
+    - Store previous results is done by
+        - storing the number of ways to reach to (3,3) from (3,2), (2,3), (2,2) . . .
+(0,0)

 ## Note:
 Your graphs shouldn't be cyclic otherwise you won't be terminating/ending your graph or state machine.
 For this reason, State Machines are usually named 'Finite State machines'.